bauerceptor/rp2040-pico-w/MicroPython/07 - Observing Pulse-Width-Modulation using Oscilloscope/README.md

 ![Circuit diagram](07_Circuit.png)

-Attach the Oscilloscope pins to the green wires, where the positive high is connected to GPIO pin 16 and the negative low is connected to the ground.
+Attach the Oscilloscope pins to the green wires, where the positive-high is connected to GPIO pin 16 and the negative-low is connected to the ground.